adahooniłigii, 1956-11-01, pages 1-3

 T’áá bee ’aahwiinít’į́į dooleeł dadííniid ni’.

-They’re saying that we will pass through, he said.
+They’re saying that we will pass it through, he said.

 ’Éí dó’ Native American Church wolyéego yee dah yikahii t’áá nílááh ’aadahwiinít’į́įdi bee ’ahaa nídadíit’įįł daaníigo ghadiit’aahii ła’ yiniiyé shódayoost’e’ lá.

-And this what is called the Native American Church is in the position to move along just there as we passed through a bill that will grow into dismissal against the Navajo Nation.
+And this what is called the Native American Church is in the position to move along just there as we passed through it’s said it will pass by the called lawyers XXX.

 ’Áko ’ákódzaago ’éí ńléí ha’a’aahgóó bína’ídíkidgo tádíít’i’ silį́į́’.

-And then the return of this one by the east towards the response just stays seated.
+And then the return of this one by the east towards the response it is (still).

 ’Áko U.S. Attorney wolyéego Wááshindoon yá gha’diit’aahii nilíinii ’ániigo ’eigi ’át’éego Indians łahgo dah yikah t’áá ła’ bizhi’go ’aadahwiinít’į́į́ góne’ naaltsoos bee nidooltsosígíí Congress t’ahdoo yee dahooł’aah da ní jiní.